walfaelschung/GDELT_flow/README.md

         finished_files.append(a)

-The resulting mentions dataframe should look something like this:
+The resulting mentions data frame should look something like this:

 ![grafik](https://user-images.githubusercontent.com/34031060/167127594-2de921cb-660d-4169-93f7-30a38ff8e1f2.png)

 **The results after Step 2 are two datasets: One with Events as the unit of observation and one with the Mentions as units of observation.**
-**Note that the Mentions dataframe contains a confidence-variable that measures (in steps of 10) how certain GDELT is that a given event is truly mentioned in the story**
+**Note that the Mentions data frame contains a confidence-variable that measures (in steps of 10) how certain GDELT is that a given event is truly mentioned in the story**

-**At this point, depending on a project's scope, the dataset can be huge and the following steps become costly, labor intense, or otherwise unfeasible.
+**At this point, depending on a project's scope, the dataset can be huge and the following steps become costly, labour-intense, or otherwise unfeasible.
-Therefore, we decided to filter the Events data by the Number of Articles reporting on a given event (the reasoning being that the more reports on an event exist, the likelihood of a false positve entry in the data is reduced.
-The mentions data can accordingly be filtered to mentions of remaining events and further filtered by the confidence score, to reduce false positive mentions.
+Therefore, we decided to filter the Events data by the Number of Articles reporting on a given event (the reasoning being that the more reports on an event exist, the likelihood of a false positive entry in the data is reduced.
+The mentions data can accordingly be filtered to mentions of remaining events and further filtered by the confidence score, to reduce false-positive mentions.
 While our project (link) uses specific thresholds, we urge researchers to explore meaningful values depending on their own project**

 -------------------------------

 ## Step 3 - Retrieval of article texts and translate non-English texts to English

 This part is extremely resource-intense, so consider a batch-wise approach or sourcing the task out so machines with high computational resources.
-Depending on your own context and project-scope, it might be worth exploring different translation models.
+Depending on your own context and project scope, it might be worth exploring different translation models.
-In general, this part requires a dataframe that contains the GlobalEventID variable as well as the story-url (called SOURCEURL in the Event-Data or MentionIdentifier in the Mentions-Data).
-This data should ideally be split into English and non-English resources, by separating the Events-Data in the translist-Masterfiles from the English-language Masterfiles and by using the "MentionDocTranslationInfo" variable in the Mentions Data (empty for English documents.
+In general, this part requires a data frame that contains the GlobalEventID variable as well as the story-URL (called SOURCEURL in the Event-Data or MentionIdentifier in the Mentions-Data).
+This data should ideally be split into English and non-English resources, by separating the Events-Data in the translist-Master files from the English-language Master files and by using the "MentionDocTranslationInfo" variable in the Mentions Data (empty for English documents.
 For the collection of article texts, make sure to follow rules and respect the robots.txt.
-The code-snippet below is one of several approaches we tested, using the urllib, reppy, and newspaper packages in Python.
+The code snippet below is one of several approaches we tested, using the urllib, reppy, and newspaper packages in Python.
 R users might prefer polite to query robots.txt and rvest to collect data.
-Note that errors stemming from robots.txt disallowing access to an article shoudl be double-checked.
+Note that errors stemming from robots.txt disallowing access to an article should be double-checked.
 For many domains, we found the results that were retrieved to be incorrect.
 The Code-Snippets below illustrate how this process can be done.
-As it's highly dependent on project-needs and resources, consider adjusting the parameters to your needs.
-Note that the translation-part is of course not required for English-language documents.
-For each document that requires translation, the MentionDocTranslationInfo variable should be parsed to identify the source language (in the code example, we suppose three lists of equal length and order: one containing the Event-ID, one containing the story url, and one containing that stories language as obtailed from the Mentions-table). **Note:** GDELT stores language codes in ISO639-2 format, Opus-MT uses ISO 639-1 https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes.
+As it's highly dependent on project needs and resources, consider adjusting the parameters to your needs.
+Note that the translation part is of course not required for English-language documents.
+For each document that requires translation, the MentionDocTranslationInfo variable should be parsed to identify the source language (in the code example, we suppose three lists of equal length and order: one containing the Event-ID, one containing the story URL, and one containing that stories language as obtained from the Mentions-table). **Note:** GDELT stores language codes in ISO639-2 format, Opus-MT uses ISO 639-1 https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes.
 In our case, we compared the codes in our dataset and changed the source_language variable where applicable.
 Depending on your data and infrastructure, the code may raise different errors.
 Here, we just handle some that appeared in our application.

         from urllib.parse import urlparse